Thieves, by Lucie Bryon

 I saw copies of Thieves on the table, I skimmed through the pages, and right away, I saw a cute Chinese hipster gal.
 “I know she’s Asian.
 I can tell!!”
 My only neurosis was that I just needed confirmation that the chick was Asian, and it was only affirmed through the first pages that her favorite movie was In The Mood For Love, which is a cult classic among queer Asian Americans, and as well a stable to the aesthetics and theme of Mood Ring, an Asian American nightclub out of Bushwick, Brooklyn.

 So I decided to buy the comic.
-It also came with a really cool autograph sticker by “Luchie” herself.
-I sticked it on the back of my Korg Drumlogue.
+It also came with a cool autograph sticker by “Luchie” herself.
+I stuck it on the back of my Korg Drumlogue.
 Now I’m stuck making electronic music forever with the thought of these cool “punker” chicks.

-Ella first sees Madeleine behind her in class, and is immediately in love with her, and sees herself drowning in a tidal wave.
-This is symbolic about repression, and how drowning is like how we fear our own honest sexual desires.
+Ella first sees Madeleine behind her in class and is immediately in love with her, and sees herself drowning in a tidal wave.
+This is symbolic of repression, and how drowning is like how we fear our honest sexual desires.
 Again, liberals argue we should stop "fetishizing" an individual because you like blue hair, and seek out only those with blue hair, as an identity politic.
-But for Ella, Madeleine represents perfection in many ways we as readers can relate back to.
+But for Ella, Madeleine represents perfection in many ways we as readers can relate to.

-I don't want to spoil the entire plot, but Ella goes to a cool kid party, and bumps into Madeleine.
+I don't want to spoil the entire plot, but Ella goes to a cool kid party and bumps into Madeleine.
 And obviously, Madeleine wants to date rape Ella as soon as possible.
-I can’t help but to think of Dennis Cooper's Closer at this point.
+I can’t help but think of Dennis Cooper's Closer at this point.

 Some panels remind me of Matthieu Bessudo, (known as "McBess") as Ella is making erotic faces, walking drunk, and all the other kiddie emotions she makes.
 Later, she discovers a treasure trove of Chinese objects she adores.
 Again with Object Oriented Ontology, I just admire the secret cameos of the Nana manga and trinkets that remind Ella who she is.

 Everything after reads like a sadist fantasy of falling in love.
-"I want her," as the reader dwells in his own arousals.
+"I want her," as the reader dwells in his arousal.